Skip to main content

 SNHU student drawing with a child during youth programming at the Center for New Americans

-The SNHU Center for New Americans, led in partnership with YWCA NH, opened in 2017 to serve the educational needs of New American families in Manchester, NH.
+The SNHU Center for New Americans, led in partnership with YWCA New Hampshire, opened in 2017 to serve the educational needs of new American families in Manchester, New Hampshire.
 The program’s foundation is a safe space that welcomes anyone who enters, no matter their path to get there.

 Three SNHU students posing with a member of the community during volunteer work